-- 7.1 Part 1 of the Local Government Act, 2003 sets out the framework for capital finance and expenditure - 7.2 The Local Government (Capital Finance and Accounting) (England) Regulations 2003 provide more detailed requirements. - 7.3 Section 111 of the Local Government Act, 1972 allows the Council to do anything which is intended to facilitate or is conducive to or ancillary to any of its functions. - 7.4 The statutory guidance on the flexible use of capital receipts is issued by the Secretary of State under section 15(1)(a) of the Local Government Act 2003.
+- 7.1 Part 1 of the Local Government Act, 2003 (as amended) sets out the framework for capital finance and expenditure and section 16 sets out the definition of capital expenditure. - 7.2 The Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2012 (SI 2012/265) provide more detailed requirements. - 7.3 Section 111 of the Local Government Act, 1972 allows the Council to do anything which is intended to facilitate or is conducive to or ancillary to any of its functions. - 7.4 The statutory guidance on the flexible use of capital receipts is issued by the Secretary of State under section 15(1)(a) of the Local Government Act 2003. - 7.5 The Government has published a statutory guidance on local government investments.
+The new edition applies in England only and for accounting periods starting on or after 1st April 2018.
+This is statutory guidance issued by the Secretary of State under section 15(1)(a) of the Local Government Act 2003.